siran/research/_drafts/Interference as Polarization: The Electromagnetic Field as Its Own Medium/Interference as Polarization: The Electromagnetic Field as Its Own Medium.md

 \tag{2.7}
 $$

+When wave one meets wave two, wave one sees a polarized vacuum: secondary fields coming from vacuum-as-medium.
+This secondary wave, as stated, satisfies Maxwell in vacuum.
+So, in this sense, if wave one is seen as propagting in a rectilinear manner, then wave two would be refracted.

 We now rewrite Ampère–Maxwell’s equation (the fourth of (2.5)) in a way that isolates beam 1 and shows what role beam 2 plays in beam 1’s propagation.

 Start from the total-field version of Ampère–Maxwell: